"New York Probate process"

 The beneficiaries of the decedent’s will who are not also the decedent’s next of kin must be given notice of the proceeding.
 These beneficiaries are only entitled to a Notice of Probate, which only provides notice of the probate proceeding.
 They are not afforded the opportunity to be heard in court, since they would not have been entitled to share in the estate had the decedent not executed a will.

 At the return date, as long as all of the persons interested in the estate have been served prior to the return date and no one objects to probate of the will, the surrogate will state on the record that decree is to be granted, meaning that the will is probated and the Court will issue Letters Testamentary to the nominated executor.
-Within the following few weeks, the Court will then sign a decree, in which he orders the probate of the will and appointment of the Executor, and will issue the Letters Testamentary.
+Within the following weeks, the Court will then sign a decree.
+The Decree will order the probate of the will and appointment of the Executor, and will issue the Letters Testamentary.

 Should a person interested in the estate appear and wish to object to the will, the Court will most likely not immediately grant decree.
 After the objecting party files objections, the parties will meet in court for conferences, which can either lead to settlement or litigation.